kkapuria3/FREE-Amazon-BUY-Bot/README.md

 * - Still No support for Amazon Captcha (Soft Ban) & Dog Pages
 * - More code commented
 * 2.0 - Fully Functional Bot with Local Gunicorn Server
-* - Using `flask`, `gunicorn` and `amazoncapcha`; we solve Amazon Captcha (Soft Ban)
+* - Using flask, gunicorn and amazoncapcha; we solve Amazon Captcha (Soft Ban)
+* - No autocheckout yet. *Will be released as minor update later.*
 * - Faster page reload on seller pages (4 Seconds)
-* - Code is still not complete commented.
+* - When cart is disabled with Dog Pages, it will refresh cart every 10 second
+* - When resellers are disabled, bot will show 0 items and refresh
-* - Dog Pages are still not handled
+* - More code commented
-* - No autocheckout yet.
-Will be released as minor update later.

 ## License